The thickness and type of glass used in windows and doors are generally determined by design criteria, performance and building codes.

 Smartglass and Comfortplus glass have Low E coating.
-They come in Clear, Grey, Green or Neutral.
+They come in Clear, Grey, or Neutral.

 “Low E coating reflects heat back to its source instead of absorbing it.”
 (Viridian website)

 Laminate glass reduces 99% of UV transmission.
-This helps reduce your furniture fading.
+This helps to reduce your furniture fading.